rlee287/TheoDORE_py3/README.md

 # TheoDORE_py3

+**Update: Felix Plasser has informed me that the original Sourceforge repo is now updated to support Python 3, so this repo has been archived.**

 **NOTE: I am in no way affiliated with Felix Plasser, the original creator of TheoDORE.
 Please see the sourceforge link if you want to contact him.**

 Port of TheoDORE (http://theodore-qc.sourceforge.net/) to Python3